Revelations (Killing Joke album)

-Revelations is the third studio album by English post-punk band Killing Joke, released in July 1982 by E.G. via Polydor Records.
+Revelations is the third studio album by English post-punk band Killing Joke, released in April 1982 by E.G. via Polydor Records.
 It was recorded in Cologne, Germany and produced by Conny Plank, making it their first album not to be self-produced.
 Since bassist Youth departed from the band after the album's release, Revelations was the band's last album to feature the original line-up (until their 2010 album Absolute Dissent).

 Release

-Revelations was released in July 1982 by E.G. Records.
+Revelations was released in April 1982 by E.G. Records.
 It reached number 12 in the UK Albums Chart.
 Youth was disappointed the way the album turned out, as it later contributed to him leaving the band, saying "It came out a bit dirgy".

 Two singles were released from the album: "Empire Song" and "Chop-Chop".
 "Empire Song" was performed on Top of the Pops, but without singer Jaz Coleman, who had departed for Iceland fearing nuclear holocaust at the time.
+"Chop-Chop" suffered the same fate as "Empire Song".
+At the band's performance on Top of the Pops, the "Fake Coleman" keyboardist was used again with drummer Paul Ferguson as singer.
+At this time, frontman Jaz Coleman was the only member of Killing Joke to have moved to Iceland.
+However, by the end of the year, the other three members also moved to Iceland to avoid the Apocalypse, as predicted by Coleman.

 A remastered version was released in 2005, including an alternate recording of "We Have Joy".